Low-noise Balanced Homodyne Detection with Superconducting Nanowire Single-Photon Detectors: Conclusion

 \section{Conclusion}

-We have demonstrated a continuous wave low-noise balanced homodyne detector with superconducting nanowire single-photon detectors.
-We show that the SNSPDs can be treated as a linear detector over a broad range of local oscillator powers, which exploits their low dark count rates to measure a maximum shot-noise clearance of $(46.0\pm1.1)~\mathrm{dB}$.
-The high shot-noise clearance demonstrates the potential of SNSPDs when it comes to measuring highly squeezed states.
-To use the full potential of the homodyne detector, the overall efficiency of the system must be close to unity.
-In order to extend the linear regime even further, SNSPDs with fast recovery times and lower dark count rates can be used.
-Lower dark count rates will cause the flattening of the linear regime to shift to lower local oscillator powers, and faster recovery times will enable a higher bandwidth or smaller measurement times at the same bandwidth.
+We have demonstrated a continuous-wave low-noise balanced homodyne detector with superconducting nanowire single-photon detectors.
+We show that a homodyne detector with SNSPDs has a linear response to the input photon flux over a broad range of local oscillator photon fluxes.
+The range of LO photon fluxes is limited by the probability for multiphoton events within the dead time of the detector.
+By exploiting their low dark count rates, we measure a maximum shot-noise clearance of $(46.0\pm1.1)~\mathrm{dB}$.
+In addition, we have demonstrated a homodyne measurement on the vacuum state and a weak coherent state and calculated the nonlinear quadrature operator from the joint click counting statistics for different optical phases between the LO and the signal field.

-Additionally, SNSPDs have been shown with near-unity on-chip detection efficiency for integrated photonic circuits~\cite{Akhlaghi2015}.
-This can enable the development of high efficiency homodyne detectors utilizing single-photon-sensitive detectors.
-Integration will also ease the requirement for phase-stabilization.
+Given the overall efficiency of $(77\pm7)\%$, such a detector could be used to measure up to $6.3~\mathrm{dB}$ squeezing which is well within the range allowed by the shot-noise clearance.
+Further improvements to overall system efficiency would increase this value.
+In order to extend the shot-noise clearance and operating speed even further, SNSPDs with lower dark count rates and fast recovery times can be used.
+Lower dark count rates will cause the flattening of the linear regime to shift to lower local oscillator photon fluxes, and faster recovery times will enable a higher sampling rates or smaller measurement times at the same sampling rate.
+The utilization of SNSPDs arrays could potentially enable an even higher shot-noise clearance since the detectors can be operated at a higher input photon flux, without saturating.

-In combination with the $g^{(2)}(\tau)$ measurement of the local oscillator, we show that this detector configuration can measure both continuous and discrete phenomena of optical states.
-This expands the utility of SNSPDs beyond discrete variables, and demonstrates their versatility in characterizing quantum light fields in terms of both waves and particles.
+In principle, integrating SNSPDs brings many advantages in the continuous variable regime, not least intrinsic phase stability.
+Furthermore, integrated SNSPDs have been shown with near-unity on-chip detection efficiency~\cite{Akhlaghi2015}.
+Together with our result, this can enable the development of high efficiency homodyne detectors utilizing single-photon-sensitive detectors.